Jay-Oh-eN/scratch-viz/readme.md

 ### Architecture

-Scratch Viz is inspired by the principles of Wilkinson's [Grammar of Graphics]() and by making the distinction between the data layer and the aesthetic layer, visualizations are inherently modular and flexible.
-To learn more about the Grammar of Graphics see the [wiki]() for references and resources.
+Scratch Viz is inspired by the principles of Wilkinson's [Grammar of Graphics](http://www.amazon.com/The-Grammar-Graphics-Statistics-Computing/dp/0387245448) and by making the distinction between the data layer and the aesthetic layer, visualizations are inherently modular and flexible.
 As such, there are only a few fundamental components necessary to understand the extension which can be composed to create more complex programs and visualizations:

 * Data blocks
     * Loading (CSV, TSV, JSON)